antidotecms/laravel-cart/README.md

 }
 ```

-By default, the cart will use the `name` and `price` attributes on your
+By default, the cart will use the `name`, `description` (intended as a short
-model.
+description of your product - useful for variable products or products that
+use a calculation in their pricing) and `price` attributes on your model.
 If you do not have these attributes or wish to modify them, you can
-override `getName` and `getPrice` in your model.
+override `getName`, `getDescription` and `getPrice` in your model.

 ```
 use \Anitidote\LaravelCart;